Skip to content

 New recommendations for sun protection: Always use at least SPF 30

 In recent years, recommendations for sun protection have become clearer.
-Health authorities now recommend that you always use sunscreen with at least SPF 30 when you stay in the sun for extended periods.
+Health authorities now recommend that you always use sunscreen with at least factor 30 when you stay in the sun for extended periods.
 This applies to both adults and children.

-Why at least SPF 30 is recommended
+Why at least factor 30 is recommended

 The three classic sun tips

-Shade, a sun hat, and sunscreen.
+Shade, sun hat and sunscreen.

 How to use sunscreen correctly